SpyrosChouliaras/Grafana-Dashboards/Monitoring_Docker_Containers_with_Grafana_and_cAdvisor.md

 # Monitoring docker containers with aAdvisor and Grafana

-1.First create a prometheus.yml and docker-compose.yml files.
+1. First create a prometheus.yml and docker-compose.yml files.
 Edit the files as follows:

 For prometheus.yml: